phantacea.com - latest highlights

 Datong Harmonia, collage by Jim McPherson ,2009

-Albrecht Durer's Melancholia has always reminded me of the Unity of Balance as she appears in 1000-Daze; the grave marker of a Roman woman preserved in the Met Museum in New York City also bears a striking resemblance to Harmony; there's a spoiler note re the Unity here;
+Albrecht Durer's Melancholia has always reminded me of the Unity of Balance as she appears in 1000-Daze; the grave marker of a Roman woman preserved in the Met Museum in New York City also bears a striking resemblance to Harmony; there's a spoiler note re the Unity here

-the rest of the images in this collage - Death, the Devil and the 4 Horsemen (one of whom, the one wielding the Scales of Justice, is actually a woman) - are also by Durer; there are some notes re Durer's Apocalyptics, Death and his Devil here;
+The rest of the images in this collage - Death, the Devil and the 4 Horsemen (one of whom, the one wielding the Scales of Justice, is actually a woman) - are also by Durer; there are some notes re Durer's Apocalyptics, Death and his Devil here

-in phantacea there is (arguably) only one Devil (capitalized) and that's the Moloch Sedon; the second, third and fourth generational devazurs are just devils (small case)
+In phantacea there is (arguably) only one Devil (capitalized) and that's the Moloch Sedon; the second, third and fourth generational devazurs are just devils (small case)

 Kronokronos Akbarartha